Do you have a Cycling trip planned this year?

 Headset bearings are located at the top of the headset and help keep the front wheel aligned.
 They should be checked for smoothness and replaced if they are worn out.
 Bottom bracket bearings are located in the bottom bracket shell and help to keep the crankset spinning smoothly.
 They should also be checked for smoothness and replaced if worn out.
 Finally, wheel bearings are located in the wheels’ hubs and help keep them spinning smoothly.
 They should also be checked for smoothness and replaced if worn out.
 If you are planning a long trip it is recommended to carry spares just like you would with an innertube.

 Cleaning your bike regularly will also help keep your bearings in good condition.
 You can do this by applying some soapy water with a sponge or cloth then wiping it clean after fifteen minutes.
 This should be repeated every week so build the habit of doing it regularly.
 Checking the threads on the spokes is also essential as they should not be too loose or too tight.
 If your bearing is due for replacement it may be worth considering bearing kits as these can work out significantly cheaper than buying parts individually.
-If you would like to see our range of bearing kits check out our website.
+If you would like to see our range of bearing kits check out our website, or to see our range of headset bearings, including Acros headsets, we have plenty to offer.

 Ready To Set Off On Your Next Cycling Trip?